dbt-labs/docs.getdbt.com/website/docs/guides/how-to-set-up-your-databricks-dbt-project.md

 During your first invocation of `dbt run`, dbt will create the developer schema if it doesn't already exist in the dev catalog.

-### Defining your dbt deployment environment
+## Defining your dbt deployment environment

-Last, we need to give dbt a way to deploy code outside of development environments.
+We need to give dbt a way to deploy code outside of development environments.
 To do so, we’ll use dbt [environments](https://docs.getdbt.com/docs/collaborate/environments) to define the production targets that end users will interact with.

 Core projects can use [targets in profiles](https://docs.getdbt.com/docs/core/connection-profiles#understanding-targets-in-profiles) to separate environments. [dbt Cloud environments](https://docs.getdbt.com/docs/cloud/develop-in-the-cloud#set-up-and-access-the-cloud-ide) allow you to define environments via the UI and [schedule jobs](/guides/databricks#create-and-run-a-job) for specific environments.